2020 UEFA European Under-17 Championship

 The 2020 UEFA European Under-17 Championship (also known as UEFA Under-17 Euro 2020) was originally to be held as the 19th UEFA European Under-17 Championship (38th edition if the Under-16 era is also included), the annual international youth football championship organised by UEFA for the men's under-17 national teams of Europe, before being cancelled due to the COVID-19 pandemic.
 Estonia, which were selected by UEFA on 9 December 2016, were originally to host the tournament.
 A total of 16 teams were originally to play in the tournament, with players born on or after 1 January 2003 eligible to participate.

 The final tournament was originally scheduled to be played between 21 May and 6 June 2020.
 After initially being postponed due to the COVID-19 pandemic, UEFA announced on 1 April 2020 that the tournament had been cancelled.

 The Netherlands were the two-time defending champions.

 Qualification

 All 55 UEFA nations entered the competition, and with the hosts Estonia qualifying automatically, the other 54 teams competed in the qualifying competition to determine the remaining 15 spots in the final tournament.
-The qualifying competition consists of two rounds: Qualifying round, which takes place in autumn 2019, and Elite round, which takes place in spring 2020.
+The qualifying competition consisted of two rounds: Qualifying round, which took place in autumn 2019, and Elite round, which was scheduled for spring 2020, but was cancelled due to the COVID-19 pandemic.

-Qualified teams

-The following teams qualified for the final tournament.

-Note: All appearance statistics include only U-17 era (since 2002).